Bum-Ho12/abus/ROADMAP.md

 ---

-## Phase 1: Core Improvements
-- Expand documentation with real-world usage examples (e.g., social apps, forms, collaborative tools).
-- Provide integration adapters for more state management systems (Riverpod, GetX, MobX).
-- Improve test coverage and add stress tests for concurrency, rollback, and conflict scenarios.
-- Enhance logging and developer tooling for tracing optimistic updates and rollbacks.

----

-## Phase 2: Global Feedback System
+## Phase 1: Global Feedback System
 - Implement a **SnackbarBus** to centrally manage snackbars across the entire app.
 - Prevent overlapping or delayed snackbars by introducing a queue with ordering and priority.
 - Support deduplication of identical feedback events.